Thaotter/chessbot_docs/docs/source/getting-started/adding-the-bot.rst

 * **Can't see bot in member list** - Check your server's integration settings and ensure the bot isn't hidden
 * **Permission errors** - Make sure the bot has all the necessary permissions listed above

-For further assistance, join the `ChessBot Support Server <https://discord.gg/chessbot>`_ (replace with actual link).
+For further assistance, join the `ChessBot Support Server <https://discord.gg/tAEBJPYd3a>`_